zeekat/ring-openapi-validator/README.md

 ## Documentation

-API documentation is available inline and at [cljdoc](https://cljdoc.org/d/nl.zeekat/ring-openapi-validator/CURRENT).
+API documentation is available inline and at [cljdoc](https://cljdoc.org/d/nl.jomco/ring-openapi-validator/CURRENT).

 ## License

-Copyright © 2020 - 2021 Joost Diepenmaat, Zeekat Software Ontwikkeling
+Copyright © 2020 - 2021 Joost Diepenmaat

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at